 They give meaning to life and have a big impact on our decisions, behavior, and actions.
 Every person has a set of principles that are different from other people’s; we often accord each of these standards varying degrees of importance and may hold them consciously and very aware or in the subconscious mind, acting on them without conscious awareness.
 The common cause of stress and unhappiness is when we are living our lives with our values in conflict with those we relate to.

 For instance, if you find yourself in a work environment where you are furthering a cause you believe in, and you trust your colleagues and they trust you, you will feel that you belong in that work environment.
 The more they are aligned with your business or work, the happier you will be in all areas of your life.

 When one or more is in conflict with the work we do, we are very likely to be stressed or unsettled.
-If you work for a company that is facing rapid growth and limited manpower, and feel that you are bending backwards and working too hard to meet targets, you are likely to be stressed and discontent with your work and the company in general.
+If you work for a company that is facing rapid growth and limited manpower and feel that you are bending backward and working too hard to meet targets, you are likely to be stressed and discontent with your work and the company in general.

 When we have to work or associate with people holding different values from ours, we are more likely to take different positions and behave in ways that cause friction with the others.
 A good example is when you have to work with a colleague who does not value privacy when you consider it an aspect of prime importance.
 The differences in values will cause unhappiness that will impact productivity at work.

 When people are in conflict—whether at work or in personal life, both areas of life will be directly impacted.
 These ideas may include health, success, and execution of tasks.
 For instance, you may feel that work is rewarding in advancing your career but the long hours are taking a toll on your health and well-being.
 Unless these conflicts are resolved, they will have long-term implications on your life.